infamousjoeg/conceal/README.md

 1. Download the latest release available at [GitHub Releases](https://github.com/infamousjoeg/go-conceal/releases).
 2. Move the `conceal` executable file to a directory in your `PATH`.
 (I use `~/bin`.)
 3. In Terminal, run the following command to make sure it's in your `PATH`: \
-   `$ conceal -v`
+   `$ conceal`

 ## Usage

 ### Add a secret

-`$ conceal dockerhub/token`

-or

-`$ conceal -a dockerhub/token`
+`$ conceal set dockerhub/token`

-To add a secret to Keychain, call `conceal` and use the `-a` argument to pass the account name to add.
+To add a secret to Keychain, call `conceal` and use the `set` command to pass the account name to add.
 You will be immediately prompted to provide a secret value in a secure manner.

+### Get a secret value

+`$ conceal get dockerhub/token`

+To retrieve a secret from Keychain, call `conceal` and use the `get` command to pass the account name to retrieve from.
+The secret value will be added to your clipboard for 15 seconds.

 ### List Summon secrets

-`$ conceal -l`
+`$ conceal list`

-To list all secrets associated with Summon in Keychain, call `conceal` and use the `-l` argument to list all accounts present.
+To list all secrets associated with Summon in Keychain, call `conceal` and use the `list` command to list all accounts present.

-To filter the list further, pipe to `grep` like this `$ conceal -l | grep dockerhub/`.
+To filter the list further, pipe to `grep` like this `$ conceal list | grep dockerhub/`.

 ### Remove a secret

-`$ conceal dockerhub/token -r`

-or

-`$ conceal -a dockerhub/token -r`
+`$ conceal unset dockerhub/token`

-To remove a secret that was added for Summon, call `conceal` and use the `-a` argument to pass the account name to remove.
-The additional `-r` argument tells `conceal` to remove the secret instead of add.
+To remove a secret that was added for Summon, call `conceal` and use the `unset` command to pass the account name to remove.

 ### Display Help

-`$ conceal`
+`$ conceal help`

-To display the help message, just call `conceal` with no arguments.
+To display the help message, just call `conceal help`.

+`$ conceal help [COMMAND]`

+To display the help message for a specific command, just call `conceal help` and provide the command name, such as `set` or `get`.

 ### Display Version

-`$ conceal -v`
+`$ conceal version`

-To display the current version, call `conceal` with the `-v` argument.
+To display the current version, call `conceal` with the `version` command.

 ## keychain.go Package